 When school is not in session, and with advance authorization, students may be able to work up to (but not exceeding) 30 hours a week if they have funding available.

-To work during breaks, students must be either pre-enrolled in at least 6 unites for the following full semester or enrolled in 1.5 units for the 4 week summer session, or 2 units if enrolled in the 6 week summer session.
+To work during breaks, students must be either pre-enrolled in at least 6 unites for the following full semester or enrolled in 1 unit during summer session.

 You need to fill out a “Student Employee Change” form, which you can get from the Student Employment Office or on the website under Forms.